virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeSetEnvVars

 The event will be triggered before the *setEnvVars* action.
-It is executed for every docker container upon setting environment variables.
+It is executed for every Docker container upon setting environment variables.
 The *onBeforeSetEnvVars* event is applied for Docker containers only.

 **Event Placeholders:**